hosseinihossein/Web-Frontend-Library-Part001/a9912cdac93994628b185b7ca3f52a611/Readme.txt

 - Title: Capslock Warning
-- Description: A simple input that will show a warning red message if the capslock is on while writing in it.
+- Description: A simple input that will show a warning red message if the capslock key is on while writing in it.
 - Tags: input text